We noticed you are browsing from

 Our animal welfare policy

-We believe that our tours should never negatively impact the welfare of animals we encounter on our adventures and should, where possible. should contribute towards their welfare and protection.
-We recognise that ensuring this happens is an ongoing process and are committed to continuously assessing any animal interaction, be it passive or active, which takes on our trips.
+We believe that our tours should never negatively impact the welfare of animals we encounter on our adventures and should, where possible, should contribute towards their welfare and protection.
+We recognise that ensuring this happens is an ongoing process and are committed to continuously assessing any animal interaction, be it passive or active, which takes place on our trips.

 Our animal welfare policy is largely based on ABTA’s global and industry- leading animal welfare guidelines.
 These guidelines were developed in conjunction with a number of veterinary scientists and animal welfare experts, as well as representatives from the travel industry, including Exodus Adventure Travels.
 Behind each policy statement below sits more detailed guidance on best practice.